manishmadugula/Notes/os/notes-osconcepts.md

 ## Multithreading Modes
 - Support for threads may be provided either at the user level, for user threads, or by the kernel, for kernel threads.
 - User threads are supported above the kernel and are managed without kernel support, whereas kernel threads are supported and managed directly by the operating system.
+- It is kernel threads that the operating system schedules to run on physical processors.
+- Ifk Kernel Thread Blocks(Waiting for an IO Operation) the underlying user thread also blocks.
+- See The below section for Scheduler Activations for internal workings.
 -  A relationship must exist between user threads and kernel threads.